-The first thing I want to say is that I’m sorry for all the hurt and pain Patrick Hickey has ever caused you.
-If I would have not been so stupid I would have married you long before my mother moved my family to Florida in 1979 and then all those years of abuse with Patrick Hickey would have never happened to you.
-At the same time, my life would not have taken the wayward path it took.
+The first thing I want to say, Phyllis, is that I’m sorry for all the hurt and pain your abusive husband Patrick Hickey has ever caused you that I wasn’t there to prevent from ever happening.
+If I’d had sex with you before marriage like you wanted we would of eventually gotten married, probably within 24 hours of the act if my guilt and faith had anything to do with it.
+If I would have not been so stupid I would have married you long before my mother moved my family to Florida in 1979.
+All those years of abuse with Patrick Hickey would have never happened to you and all the abuse from him that is yet to come.
+It’s like the movie, It’s a Wonderful Life–what could have been if you and would of had the smarts to take action against the event of my mother’s new marriage after the death of my stepfather and the plan to move us all to Florida.
+My life would not have taken the wayward yet enlightening path it took.
 I’d call it the the road less traveled, but that would be an understatement.
 It’s been hell, but as with all things no regrets because all things happen for a reason.

 I was a good boy of 17 years of age when you first asked me to make love to in your bedroom of your mother’s home.
 Your mother had just excused herself to run to the grocery store and we were home alone.
 As I write this I’m thinking for the first time, “Had Phyllis and her mother planned this opportune moment for me to get Phyllis pregnant to secure our marriage?”
 If I hadn’t been such a good boy (or such a stupid boy) you would have become my wife and we would have had our first child together.
-I can only imagine it was all planned from her end to get pregnant because I remember you showing me how really well how you kept perfect track of your monthly cycle on a calendar.
+I wonder if it was all planned from her end to get pregnant.
+Was her mother in on the plan–it makes me curious because she never left us alone in the house together before.
+I remember you showing me how really well how you kept perfect track of your monthly cycle on a calendar.

 My plan would be that we could have married when I turned 18 and we would have both finished school and gone to University and then gotten 5 years into our careers before starting a family.
 That was the big plan in my head.
 I do not say this in a mean way, but when you told me of a medical issue that developed later on that prevented you from having children I was glad that Patrick Hickey didn’t put any children in the womb that was meant for my children.
 So many times over the years I wondered about the children we could have had and what a happy family we would have had.
 I imagine my grandmother would have embraced you and we might have taken over working the farm.
 Even now, my imagine thrusts itself into my thoughts and I see you feeding the chickens with the kids trailing behind you as tend to the cattle.
 Those will be some of the dream sequences I’ll write into my book about us.
 I’m sure it will all make a great movie some day.